 Lesson Learning Studies

-The World Association of Lesson Studies (WALS), also based in CARE is an association in which teachers actively construct professional pedagogical knowledge.
+The World Association of Lesson Studies (WALS) is an association in which teachers actively construct professional pedagogical knowledge.

 Professor John Elliott has led this initiative as the Evaluator of Learning Studies in Hong Kong Schools from 2002 - 2008, then subsequently as President of the Association from 2008 - 2010.
 He is now Chief Editor of its Journal,the International Journal Lesson and Learning Studies, to which teachers frequently submit their research in many countries across the world, including Japan, Hong Kong,China, Singapore, Sweden, UK, Austria and Spain.